LAStools/LAStools/bin/proj_README.md

 PROJ is a generic coordinate transformation software that transforms geospatial coordinates from one coordinate reference system (CRS) to another.
 This includes cartographic projections as well as geodetic transformations.
-It is utilized in the LAS tool (las2las) to transform LiDAR data between various coordinate reference systems and to retrieve detailed represenations and information about CRS (lasinfo).
+It is utilized in the LAStool (las2las) to transform LiDAR data between various coordinate reference systems and to retrieve detailed represenations and information about CRS (lasinfo).

 **Key features include:**